panosc-eu/panosc/Work Packages/WP3 Data catalogue services/Minutes/20190510_PaNOSC_Monthly_telecon.md

   - See resources at: http://www.openarchives.org/rs/toc
   - See slides at https://www.slideshare.net/OpenArchivesInitiative/resourcesync-tutorial

-AI: Send ResourceSync info email to mailing list
+* AI: GM will Send ResourceSync info email to mailing list

+* Kickoff meeting in Copenhagen
+	- agenda and participants
+	- format
+	- discussions
-Kickoff meeting in Copenhagen - agenda and participants - format - discussions Who is coming/ not coming?
+	- Who is coming/ not coming?
-Discussion format
+	- Discussion format
-Each participant will present opening slides
+	- Each participant will present opening slides

-Introduce Fredrik Bolmsten - Web Section at ESS
+* Welcome Fredrik Bolmsten - Web Section at ESS

-Stuart Use cases

-Alessandro - WP4
-John - WP2